Flexonze/Django-Checklists/Adding a new model.md

 ## The factory tests

 Testing factories may seem overkill at first, but they can actually save you a lot of headaches.
 The main purpose of testing factories is simply to make sure they are working as expected.
-You can waste a lot of time debugging a test before realising that the problem actually comes from one of your factories.
+You can waste a lot of time debugging a test before realizing that the problem actually comes from one of your factories.
 They are really quick to write, so let’s not cut corners.

 - [ ]  Implement a test called `test_<model_name>_factory`